-- Your existing carts are currently City property and will be retrieved by MMBC, Waste Management, or us.
+- Your existing carts are currently City property and will be retrieved by MMBC, their service provider, or us.

 - Your new hauler may use a different sorting system and collect different materials.
 It is your responsibility to ensure their services meet your needs.

 - You will need to notify us before October 1 by phoning 3-1-1.
-After October 1, notify Waste Management.
+After October 1, notify your new service provider.

 Who to contact

-After October 1, 2016, contact Waste Management.
-MMBC will mail out information packages in September, including contact details for Waste Management.
+After October 3, 2016, contact your new service provider.
+MMBC will mail or deliver information packages in September, including new customer service contact details.

 Why we are transitioning recycling collection services to MMBC